sdc-china/IDA-doc/_posts/2018-11-23-references-setup-selenium-grid-on-redhat.md

 ### Create startnode.sh

-Please note that the argument **-Dwebdriver.chrome.whitelistedIps=** is added in the command line, that allows chrome driver to assign port for webdriver.
+Please note that the argument **-Dwebdriver.chrome.whitelistedIps=** is added in the command line, that allows the Chrome driver to assign a port for the WebDriver.

 ```
 java -Dwebdriver.chrome.whitelistedIps= -jar selenium-server-standalone-3.141.59.jar -role node -nodeConfig nodeconfig.json
 ```

-### Download Firefox and Chrome webdriver
+### Download Firefox and Chrome WebDriver

 ```
 wget https://github.com/mozilla/geckodriver/releases/download/v0.27.0/geckodriver-v0.27.0-linux64.tar.gz